eMahtab/articulation-point/README.md

 # Articulation Point

-A vertex is said to be an articulation point in a graph if removal of the vertex and its associated edges disconnects the graph.
+A vertex is said to be an articulation point in a graph, if removal of the vertex and its associated edges disconnects the original graph into mltiple components.
 So, the removal of articulation points increases the number of connected components in a graph.

 Articulation points are sometimes called cut vertices.